 Some of us chose to work from home, while others have found this to be the new, hopefully, temporary normal.
 A couple of years ago, I wrote this before COVID-19 caused a lot of people to start working from home.
-These same tips will work for entrepreneurs and corporate folks.
+These

 The New American Dream - owning your own business and working from home.
 No boss is micro-managing your every move, no corporate meetings, and all the vacation time a person could want...
 Wake up!!
 You're dreaming!